 These success stories show how entrepreneurship can make a difference, but it’s also important to remember that entrepreneurs are a global force.
 These are not just isolated incidents—entrepreneurship is the single most powerful economic and creative force at work around the world.

-The unfortunate byproduct of this is that entrepreneurs rarely think of themselves as a global, unified force.
+The unfortunate byproduct of seeing themselves as lone wolves is that entrepreneurs rarely think of themselves as a global, unified force.
 But they are!

 We erect statues for political leaders, war heroes, and scientists—yet rarely do you see a statue for an entrepreneur, even though entrepreneurship on the whole has created the most value, productivity, and happiness for the highest number of people on the planet.